Supermarket Supplier Challenges

 Action: Use a measure to understand whether you understand the shopper as well as you could and whether you are leading the category.

-Which challenge do you think suppliers will struggle most with in their trading relationships with supermarkets?
+Which challenges do you think suppliers will struggle most within their trading relationships with supermarkets?
 Please share your view by commenting below.